 Health Care Review Summaries are completed by Health and Wellness Specialist Nurse Consultants.
 The Health and Wellness Supervisor determines the number of reviews to be completed each fiscal year.
-In FY2017 DDA Nurse residential services to 100 people, the Health and Wellness Specialist Nurse Consultant will complete a Health Care Review for 20 people in that organization.
+In FY2017 DDA Nurse Consultants will conduct a review of 20% of the total number of people who receive residential services in the District of Columbia IDD HCBS waiver, by provider.
+For example, if an organization provides residential services to 100 people, the Health and Wellness Specialist Nurse

+Consultant will complete a Health Care Review for 20 people in that organization.
 The Specialist monitors the use of restraint by meeting the person, the staff and reviewing documentation.
 Any unauthorized use of restraint or use of seclusion would result in an incident of inappropriate restraint or neglect.
 All allegations of neglect are investigated by DDA's IMEU Investigators.